jmydde/jamesm.blog/content/devops/github-projects.md

 ### Scheduling
 - [Airflow](https://github.com/apache/airflow) - platform to programmatically author, schedule, and monitor workflows
 - [Dkron](https://github.com/distribworks/dkron) - distributed, fault tolerant job scheduling system for cloud native environments

-### Other
-- [Twitter's Recommendation Algorithm](https://github.com/twitter/the-algorithm) - a set of services and jobs that are responsible for serving feeds of Tweets and other content across all Twitter product surfaces (e.g. For You Timeline, Search, Explore)